reubenfakoya-brooks/Deprivation-Increases-Same-Sex-Competition/README.md

 To stop the server, press Control + C at your command line.

-Please email r.fakoya-brooks@ucl.ac.uk or reubenf.brooks@gmail.com for any help with regards to hosting or if there are operating errors
+Please email r.fakoya-brooks@ucl.ac.uk or reubenf.brooks@gmail.com for any help with regards to hosting the experiment or if there are any operating errors